By Kris Rich, NBC-HWC, CPT, CET

 Many Michiganders dread this time of year and dream of flying off to tropical destinations, but it’s important to make the most of the winter months and try new activities that will get you moving outside.
 Just being outdoors, snow or no snow, for a few minutes a day really helps with the winter blues.
 Whether you engage in an all-day activity like skiing or sledding, go for a quick walk or bike ride, or simply step outside to breathe in some cold, fresh air—you’re doing your body and wellbeing a big favor.
 Often times, the hardest part is just getting out the door!
 Once you do that, you may be surprised on how much time you end up spending outside.

-About the Author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach at Priority Health.
+About the Author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach.
 She works with members to help them develop a personalized plan for their own health and wellbeing based on what is realistic and beneficial to them.
 Kristina is also a certified personal trainer and cancer exercise trainer through the American College of Sports Medicine.